 Within the Department of Nursing and the University Library, students have access to films/videos on a variety of topics including basic fundamental skills and advanced medical-surgical concepts.
-There are six terminals/portable DVD players and monitors that can be used by groups or individuals as needed.
-Some films may be taken home after 4 p.m. and returned by 8 a.m. the following morning.

 The Department of Nursing also has a variety of computer assisted learning materials.
 In addition to the programs provided by the department, most of the student textbooks contain computer discs for supplemental instruction.
 Computers for student use are in the Clark Memorial Library and various campus labs including one on the second floor of the Health Sciences Building.